 The culture of gratitude

-We should not expect gratitude to spring naturally from the heart in the midst of any circumstance.
+We should not expect gratitude to spring naturally from the heart in the midst of any and all circumstances.
 It has to be cultivated and practised to create a neural pathway that translates into a habit of being grateful rather than dissatisfied.

 Professor Robert Emmons of Yale University, author of Gratitude as a Psychotherapeutic Intervention, summarises three practical tips for starting a more grateful life.